Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Signatures of spinning PBHs in different scenarios

 \section{Signatures of spinning PBHs in different scenarios}

-The Hawking evaporation of PBHs takes place via the emission of all kinds of particles depending on the quantum numbers of the emitted particles and the mass and angular momentum of the evaporating PBH.
+The Hawking evaporation of PBHs takes place via the emission of all kinds of particles depending on the properties of the emitted particles and the mass and angular momentum of the evaporating PBH.
 In this process, the mass and angular momentum of a PBH is dissipated, which depends on its initial properties.
-The rate of emission for a particular particle species $i$, with spin $s_i$ in the energy interval $(E, E+dE)$ can be expressed as \cite{Masina:2021zpu,Arbey:2021mbl,Arbey:2019mbc}, \be \frac{d^2N_i}{dt \,dE} = \frac{g_i}{2 \pi } \sum_{\ell,m} \Gamma_{s_i \ell m}\big[E,M_{\rm BH}(t),a_*(t)\big]\frac{1}{e^{(E_i-m \Omega)/{T_{\rm BH}(t)}} -(- 1)^{2 s_i}} , \ee with the total energy $E^2= p^2 c^2+ m_i^2 c^4$, particle mass $m_i$, and projection to the angular momentum $m \in [-\ell, +\ell]$, $\Omega= (4 \pi/M_{\rm BH})(a_*/(1+\sqrt{1-a^2_*}))$ is the angular velocity of the horizon and internal degrees of freedom (dof) $g_i$ which account for the polarization and color dof.
+The rate of emission for a particular particle species $i$, with spin $s_i$ in the energy interval $(E, E+dE)$ can be expressed as \cite{Masina:2021zpu,Arbey:2021mbl,Arbey:2019mbc}, \be \frac{d^2N_i}{dt \,dE} = \frac{g_i}{2 \pi } \sum_{\ell,m} \Gamma_{s_i \ell m}\big[E,M_{\rm BH}(t),a_*(t)\big]\frac{1}{e^{(E_i-m \Omega)/{T_{\rm BH}(t)}} -(- 1)^{2 s_i}} , \ee with the total energy $E^2= p^2 c^2+ m_i^2 c^4$, particle mass $m_i$, and projection to the angular momentum $m \in [-\ell, +\ell]$, $\Omega= (4 \pi/M_{\rm BH})(a_*/(1+\sqrt{1-a^2_*}))$ is the angular velocity of the horizon and internal degrees of freedom (DOF) $g_i$ accounts for the polarization and color DOF.
 The graybody factors $\Gamma_{s_i \ell m}$ characterize the probabilities for the emitted species not to be re-absorbed, escaping the gravitational well of the BH, which are a function of $E$, $M_{BH}(t)$, $a_*(t)$, $g_i$, $s_i$ and $m_i$.

-Different types of particles emitted from the PBHs can contribute to very different physical phenomena.
-For example, in our previous work \cite{Bhaumik:2022pil}, we considered Higgs-triplet and right-handed neutrinos, which can decay to lead to the observed matter anti-matter asymmetry in our universe.
-Another interesting possibility is the contribution of the dark sector particles to the observed dark matter, and dark radiation relic densities \cite{Hooper:2019gtx}.
+Different particles emitted from the PBHs can contribute to very different physical phenomena.
+Massive non-relativistic particles emitted from PBHs can contribute to the observed matter anti-matter asymmetry in our universe through their baryon number violating decay, which we considered in our previous work \cite{Bhaumik:2022pil}.
+On the other hand, Hawking-production of massive non-relativistic stable dark-sector particles can account for our universe's total dark matter budget while the production of dark sector light relativistic particles can contribute to the dark radiation \cite{Hooper:2019gtx}.